CESSProject/doc-v2/concepts/system-architecture.md

 ## Blockchain Layer

 In addition to incentivize unused computing resources and storage resources to join the CESS storage network, it also provides efficient blockchain services.
-CESS proposes a novel Random Rotational Selection(R²S) consensus mechanism, together with asynchronous Byzantine consensus algorithm to provide 10,000 TPS capability, as well as Turing's complete smart contract and cross-chain interoperability capability.
+CESS proposes a novel Random Rotational Selection(R²S) consensus mechanism, together with asynchronous Byzantine consensus algorithm, as well as Turing's complete smart contract and cross-chain interoperability capability.

 In fact this blockchain layer is further [analysed here](blockchain-layer-architecture.md).